ArkEcosystemArchive/legacy-docs/general/04_WhatIsArkAddress/04_WhatIsArkAddress.md

 **Cryptography behind blockchain technology**

-A blockchain account is defined by its public key.
+A blockchain account is defined by its address that is derived from a public key.
 It allows everyone to verify that data is signed by the corresponding private key.
 This signature acts as proof of ownership.

+Public-key or asymmetric cryptography, is an encryption scheme that uses a public key and a private key.
+The public key is used to encrypt and the private key is used to decrypt.

+It is impossible to compute the private key from the public key.
+Because of this, public keys can be freely shared, allowing users an easy and convenient method for encrypting content and verifying digital signatures, and private keys can be kept secret, ensuring only the owners of the private keys can decrypt content and create digital signatures [GlobalSign](https://www.globalsign.com/en/ssl-information-center/what-is-public-key-cryptography/).

-Cryptography allows this kind of dual keys and ARK uses the [SECP256k1](https://en.bitcoin.it/wiki/Secp256k1) curve from the [eliptic curve digital signature algorithm](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) (ECDSA).
+ARK uses the [SECP256k1](https://en.bitcoin.it/wiki/Secp256k1) curve from the [eliptic curve digital signature algorithm](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) (ECDSA).

-ECDSA generates the private key and the public key from a unique 32-bytes-size seed.
-This seed is not very human readable.
-Thus keys are generated from something more convenient&nbsp;: a passphrase.
+ECDSA generates the private key and the public key pair from a unique 32-bytes-size seed.
+As the seeds are not very human readable, we have the option to generate the seed from something more convenient&nbsp;: a passphrase.

-The passphrase is a simple text.
+The passphrase is a written in simple readable text.
 It often consists of twelve words according to the [Bitcoin Improvement Protocol #39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) (BIP39).
-Usage of the protocol is not mandatory as a seed can be generated from any text.
+The usage of the protocol is not mandatory as a seed can be generated from any kind text, but is recommended.
 A passphrase needs enough complexity and has to be random enough in order to be considered secure.

 **From a passphrase to private and public keys**